The Falkirk Registration Office is closed to the public, other than by appointment for limited high priority tasks.

 For couples who require to submit marriage notice papers (within 3 months of the date of marriage and no less than 29 days):

 The office remains closed to the public for submission of notice papers.
 However, forms can be posted to the registration office, along with copies of the supporting documents.
 Before issuing the marriage schedule, we will need to see the original documents.
-We will do this when you arrange to collect the schedule.
 You will be given an appointment for this.

 Extract certificates can be ordered online.

 The registration team hold citizenship ceremonies on behalf of the Home Office.
-We are not holding any ceremonies at present.
 More information is available from the Home Office (https://www.gov.uk/citizenship-ceremonies).